NourelhudaAlahmad/NourelhudaAlahmad/README.md

 - 💻 **Software Engineer** with a deep interest in everything web
 - 🌐 Shipped code in **many programming languages** — now **specialising in Web Development**
 - 🧱 Building full-stack apps with **Laravel**, **ASP.NET Core**, **Tailwind CSS** and **Alpine.js**
-- 🔭 Currently working on ✏️ *your current project*
-- 🌱 Currently learning ✏️ *your current topic*
-- ⚡ Fun fact: ✏️ *something about you*

 <!-- ─────────────────────────── TECH STACK ─────────────────────────── -->
 ## 🛠️ Tech Stack